 Success of a classification learning algorithm, in terms of the criteria mentioned above, is directly related to the scheme used for representing the classification knowledge learned.
 In this paper we present a knowledge representation technique called classification on feature intervals (CFI, for short).
-The representation in CFI is based on Feature Projections that has been used previously in CFP [10] and k-NNFP [2].
-CFI is applied to the detection of arrhythmia in ECG (electrocardiogram) signals.
+The representation in CFI is based on Feature Projections that has been used previously in CFP [11] and k-NNFP [2].
+The CFI, which is a non-incremental and supervised learning algorithm, is applied to the detection of arrhythmia in ECG (electrocardiogram) signals.
 Here, we show that CFI algorithm results in highly accurate predictions, has short training and classification times, is robust to noisy training instances and missing feature values, can use instances with missing feature values, and produces a human readable model of the classification knowledge.